IBM/watson-document-co-relation/README.md

 # Correlation of text content across documents using Watson Natural Language Understanding, Python NLTK and IBM Data Science experience

-In this developer journey we will use Jupyter notebooks in IBM Data Science experience(DSX) to correlate text content across documents with Python NLTK toolkit and IBM Watson Natural Language Understanding.
+In this developer journey we will use Jupyter notebooks in IBM Data Science experience(Watson Studio) to correlate text content across documents with Python NLTK toolkit and IBM Watson Natural Language Understanding.
 The correlation algorithm is driven by an input configuration json that contains the rules and grammar for building the relations.
 The configuration json document can be modified to obtain better correlation results between text content across documents.

 When the reader has completed this journey, they will understand how to:

-* Create and run a Jupyter notebook in DSX.
+* Create and run a Jupyter notebook in Watson Studio.
-* Use DSX Object Storage to access data and configuration files.
+* Use Watson Studio Object Storage to access data and configuration files.
 * Use IBM Watson Natural Language Understanding API to extract metadata from documents in Jupyter notebooks.
 * Extract and format unstructured data using simplified Python functions.
 * Use a configuration file to specify the co-reference and relations grammar.
-* Store the processed output JSON in DSX Object Storage.
+* Store the processed output JSON in Watson Studio Object Storage.

 The intended audience for this journey is developers who want to learn a method for correlation of text content across documents.
 The distinguishing factor of this journey is that it allows a configurable mechanism of text correlation.